To the untrained eye insurance is a murky subject. A foreign food. An unknown quantity.

 They understand the technicalities of your insurance and, in the event of a disputed claim, can argue the case on an equal footing with the insurer.
-They might not always succeed but they have more clout than, well, you.
+They might not always succeed but they do have more clout than you.
 So it’s worth a try.

 The benefit of that insider knowledge shouldn’t be underestimated.
 A good, respected broker really can be the difference between an insurer paying a claim and not.

-One day you might be quietly chuffed that you used one.
+One day you might be quietly chuffed you used one.

 Next time, perhaps unwisely, we’re looking inside the head of an underwriter in an attempt to answer the question ‘what does an insurer do?’